Looking for a quick, healthy and fun dinner option? These savoury green pancakes are packed full of vegetables, protein and flavour.

 Instructions

-- The pancake will be ready to flip when it is bubbling in the middle and dry around the edges.
-Flip, then cook the other side for about 1 minute.
+- Warm a frying pan or griddle on medium heat.
+Ladle on 1/4 cup of batter.
+The pancake will be ready to flip when it is bubbling in the middle and dry around the edges.
+Flip, then cook the other side for another minute, until fully cooked.

 - Serve immediately or keep warm in a 300 F oven until all the pancakes are ready to serve.